Using InfoPrint Select

 On Windows clients, you use the Windows Add Printer Wizard to add a local printer, load the appropriate driver, and assign a unique port to each InfoPrint Manager destination.

-On Linux and Mac OS X clients, you use the CUPS Add Printer Wizard to add an InfoPrint Select printer, load the appropriate PPD, and assign
+On Linux and Mac OS X clients, you use the CUPS Add Printer Wizard to add an InfoPrint Select printer, load the appropriate PPD, and assign a unique

-a unique Device URI to each InfoPrint Manager destination.
+URI to each InfoPrint Manager destination.
 The Device URI format is:

 With InfoPrint Select in place, the user receives relevant event notifications generated by InfoPrint Manager.
 Typically, this notification simply informs the user that a job has completed successfully.
 If, however, an error occurs in the processing of a job, the event notifications include information to help you diagnose the problem.
-With InfoPrint Select, the user is also provided access to the InfoPrint Manager command-line interface, including the pdpr command.
+With InfoPrint Select, you are also provided access to the InfoPrint Manager command-line interface, including the pdpr command.
 This provides client-application access to all the AFP print attributes that can control such jobs.
 Finally, the InfoPrint Select user can submit jobs to destinations controlled by either InfoPrint Manager for AIX, InfoPrint Manager for Linux, or InfoPrint Manager for Windows.

-Your enhanced InfoPrint Select client lets you:
+Your enhanced InfoPrint Select client allows you to: